-Richard also did well to reiterate the well-known fact that the greenest building is the one which already exists; a phrase coined by Carl Elefante and reiterated by Robert Adam.
-Richard showed some ingenious examples of how repair and conservation could be done with timber derivatives such as Pavatherm insulation and wood fibre insulation in roofs and walls
+Richard also did well to reiterate the well-known fact that the greenest building is the one which already exists; a phrase used by INTBAU trustee Robert Adam of ADAM architecture.
+Richard showed some ingenious examples of how repair and conservation could be done with timber derivatives such as Pavatherm insulation and wood fibre insulation in roofs and walls.